ATLANTA (AP) - The Atlanta Thrashers kept blowing leads. Finally, Ilya Kovalchuk gave his team a safe one.

-	Jon Sim gave the Thrashers a seemingly comfortable lead, scoring off a 2-on-1 with Scott Mellanby to finish off DiPietro.
+Jon Sim gave the Thrashers a seemingly comfortable lead, scoring off a two-on-one with Scott Mellanby to finish off DiPietro.
 Dunham took over in the goal for New York.

 "You make that decision more to shock the team than anything else," coach Ted Nolan said.